Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Direction Reconstruction

 \subsection{Neutron direction reconstruction}

-Our neutron direction reconstruction methodology employs a proximity-based algorithm where the incident direction is defined by the vector originating at the neutrino interaction vertex and terminating at the spatially nearest energy deposition.
+Our neutron direction reconstruction methodology employs a proximity-based algorithm in which the incident direction is defined by the vector from the neutrino interaction vertex to the spatially nearest energy deposition.
 This approach is predicated on the assumption that the first neutron scattering provides the most accurate representation of the primary neutron direction; subsequent interactions are characterized by isotropic scattering, leading to a random walk that degrades directional information.

 Although the chronologically earliest neutron interaction point would provide the optimal direction reconstruction, the limited temporal resolution of isolated, low-energy deposits in current LArTPCs precludes this possibility.
-Consequently, the spatially nearest neutron deposition to the neutrino interaction vertex serves as a proxy for the earliest neutron interaction.
-Fig.~\ref{fig:earliest_nearest} suggests that this spatial proximity maintains high directional fidelity, as the nearest deposition remains highly correlated with the primary neutron interaction point for a majority of events.
+Consequently, the spatially nearest neutron deposition to the neutrino interaction vertex serves as a proxy for the earliest neutron interaction. \cref{fig:earliest_nearest} suggests that this spatial proximity maintains high directional fidelity, as the nearest deposition remains highly correlated with the primary neutron interaction point for a majority of events.

 A critical component of this methodology is discriminating neutron-induced isolated energy deposits from competing backgrounds.
-Notably, primary-vertex leptons—specifically electrons which propagate as electromagnetic showers—frequently produce fragmented energy signatures that topologically mimic neutron-induced hits.
-We propose a geometric isolation based on a conical veto volume centered at the primary neutrino vertex (Fig.~\ref{fig:lepton_cone}).
+Notably, primary electrons that propagate as electromagnetic showers frequently produce fragmented energy signatures that topologically mimic neutron-induced hits.
+We propose a geometric isolation based on a conical veto volume centered at the primary neutrino vertex as shown in \cref{fig:lepton_cone}.
 The central axis and longitudinal extent of the cone are determined by the trajectory and range of the primary outgoing lepton, which are reconstructed reliably at this energy range by algorithms used in current LArTPCs~\cite{WireCell, DUNE_pandora_shower_reco}.
 This geometric isolation is designed to suppress lepton-induced backgrounds by excluding the majority of the volume where the lepton deposits its energy.

 A successful neutron direction reconstruction is defined when the nearest energy deposition among all depositions outside the conical veto volume is associated with the true primary neutron.
 There are some failure modes, for example, when the nearest deposition originates from non-neutron backgrounds, and when the primary neutron undergoes its initial interaction within the excluded conical volume.
 By scanning the cone opening angle $\theta_{c}$, we optimize $\theta_{c}$ to maximize the efficiency of picking up the nearest neutron energy deposition outside the veto cone ($N_{\text{successful}}$),